turnanehri/JavaScript3/Week1/MAKEME.md

 https://api.github.com/orgs/HackYourFuture/repos?per_page=100
 ```

+> Note the `?per_page=100` at the end of the above URL.
+That's a [query string](https://en.wikipedia.org/wiki/Query_string).
+In short, it *passes additional information to its request to the API*, through its url, rather than the request body.
+This particular query string tells the API we want to see `100` results `per_page`.
+The GitHub API [understands this](https://developer.github.com/v3/guides/traversing-with-pagination/#changing-the-number-of-items-received).
+We'll see query strings in more detail when we talk about REST later on in the course.

 If you open this URL in the browser (_try it!_) you will receive JSON data about the available HYF repositories.
-This is the data that you will need to work with in this assignment.

-<small>Note the query string `?per_page=100` in the above URL.
-If you don't specify this query string you will only get the first 30 repositories (the default `per_page` is 30).
-HackYourFuture has more than 30 repositories but less than 100.</small>

-The returned JSON data contains some basic information about each repository, such as `name`, `full_name`, `description` etc. There are also many properties that contain URLs that can be used to obtain detail information about certain aspects of the repository.
+Don't be overwhelmed - it's a lot, and you won't need 99% of it!
+The interesting properties are for instance `name`, `full_name`, `description` etc. There are also many properties that contain URLs that can be used to obtain detailed information about certain aspects of the repository - for now we can ignore 99% of this data.

 #### 1.2.2 Get contributor information for a repository